-So, how did we survive 14 hours in a car with a newborn and twin three year olds?
+So, how did we survive 14 hours in a car with a newborn and twin three-year-olds?

 Tips for Taking Long Road Trips with Toddler and Babies

-1. Prep them with mini road trips ahead of time.
+1. Prep them with mini road trips ahead of time

-I think it is very fortunate that we had taken our girls on shorter road trips previous to this all-day extravaganza.
-We had taken them twice from Indianapolis, IN to Louisville, KY and back in a day, a two-hour road trip each way.
-We were able to see first hand how they handled being in the car for two hours.
-And our kids saw that they were able to do it too.
+We took them twice from Indianapolis, IN to Louisville, KY and back in a day, a two-hour road trip each way.
+We saw firsthand how they handled being in the car for two hours, and our kids saw that they could do it too.

-2. Hype them up about the destination.
+2. Hype them up about the destination

 My girls would shout “Beach!
 Beach!
 Beach!” and we would do it with them, pumping alternate fists into the air, promising them that the car ride would take them to an exciting place called “The Beach.”

-3. Bring toys for in the car.
+3. Bring toys for in the car

-4. Play car games.
+4. Play car games

-Really, with young kids, you can just point out object you pass, play games where you look for certain colored cars/trucks, stick your hands up in the air when you go over bridges, hold your breath past graveyards, and any number of made-up on-the-spot silly games.
+Really, with young kids, you can just point out objects you pass, play games where you look for certain colored cars/trucks, stick your hands up in the air when you go over bridges, hold your breath past graveyards, and any number of made-up on-the-spot silly games.

 I also found this Road Trip in a Box kit from The Dating Divas and it looks amazing fun and easy!

-5. Bring the portable DVD player.
+5. Bring a portable DVD player

 There are only so many hours of screaming children in a confined space that you can take before going nuts on a long road trip with kids.

 6. Let them be bored.

-We bought a dual screen portable DVD player that mounted to the back of our headrests, and our three year olds did watch some movies, but I think they only watched two on either of the long road trip travel days, so the vast majority of our all-day road trips were relatively quiet.
+We bought a dual-screen portable DVD player that mounted to the back of our headrests, and our three-year-olds did watch some movies, but I think they only watched two on either of the long road trip travel days, so the vast majority of our all-day road trips were relatively quiet.